jh3nd3rs0n/jargyle/README.md

 ```

-You can also specify the rules in the aforementioned setting as a `<socks5UdpRules/>` XML element containing a sequence of `<socks5UdpRule/>` XML elements.
+You can also specify the firewall rules in any of the aforementioned settings as a `<socks5UdpRules/>` XML element containing a sequence of `<socks5UdpRule/>` XML elements.

 Partial configuration file example: